Call us now:

 What is the certificate of incorporation, and why is it legally required?

-The certificate of incorporation is the official document that confirms a company has been successfully registered with the DBD.
-It contains essential information that establishes the company’s legal identity, including its official name in both Thai and English, the company registration number, the date of incorporation, and the amount of registered capital.
+The certificate of incorporation confirms that a company has been successfully registered with the DBD.
+It contains the company’s legal identity, including its name in Thai and English, registration number, incorporation date, and registered capital.

 How to obtain the certificate of incorporation and what to do if it is lost